 I wish clarity and motivation were good friends, but they’re usually more like casual acquaintances.
 When we lived in Texas, we always looked forward to seeing another couple at our mutual friend’s house.
-It was only a few times a year for the annual holiday party and summer cookout and sometimes Thanksgiving.
+It was only a few times a year for the annual holiday party, summer cookout, and sometimes Thanksgiving.
 We always said that we would get together, but we never followed through and made plans.
-It was that extra hurdle of commitment to a plan that just didn’t happen and it became a friendly joke.
+It was that extra hurdle of commitment to a plan that didn’t happen and it became a friendly joke.

-It makes sense and works in many situations, like in school or work or even baking.
-You watch a video to learn how to fold in the dry ingredients and why it’s important for the recipe instead of wondering what to do or why it’s important.
-Now that you have the information you can mix the cake more confidently and it’s much easier to start and get the cake in the oven.
+It makes sense and works in many situations, like school, work, or baking.
+You watch a video to learn how to fold in the dry ingredients and why it’s essential for the recipe instead of wondering what to do or why.
+Now that you have the information, you can mix the cake more confidently, and it’s much easier to start and get the cake in the oven.

 Clarity

-Clarity requires deeper awareness of your experiences, interpretations of them and your ability to take thoughtful action.
-And blending understanding and knowledge are the main ingredients of clarity.
+Clarity requires deeper awareness of your experiences, interpretations, and your ability to take thoughtful action.
+Blending understanding and knowledge are the main ingredients of clarity.

 Understanding

 Understanding ourselves takes a bit of time.
 Reflection, education and experience are the necessary ingredients for understanding.
-I think of understanding as located in the gut, it’s more on the emotional, felt level of experience.
+I think of knowledge as located in the gut, and it’s more on the emotional, felt level of experience.

 Knowledge

-Knowledge comes from our experiences, training or information gained from others or our own experimentation.
+Knowledge comes from our experiences, training, information gained from others, or experimentation.
 Knowledge is what we think of as being in our heads.
-It the logical or even observable part of our experiences.
+It is the logical or even observable part of our experiences.

 Action doesn’t come from understanding or knowledge.
-There is a way of understanding the world around you and making sense of it in relation to your own experience.
+There is a way of understanding the world around you and making sense of it with your own experience.
 The role both play in life is extremely important.
 Understanding and knowledge are the foundation of how you perceive yourself and make sense of your life.

 Motivation